 The Information Commissioner’s Office is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 Guidance can be obtained from the ICO on both Data Protection and Freedom of Information.

 Interacting with STAR Council Finance TeamsBack to top

-The finance teams within each STAR Council have produced a one-page factsheet explaing how best to interact with the finance teams when sending invoices for payment.
+The finance teams within each STAR Council have produced a one-page fact sheet explaining how best to interact with the finance teams when sending invoices for payment.
 This will hopefully ensure a speedier payment process for suppliers who are unsure about protocol for submitting invoices.
-Please download the factsheet for Rochdale, Stockport, Tameside or Trafford Council as appropriate for your organisation.
+Download the fact sheet for Rochdale, Stockport, Tameside or Trafford Council as appropriate for your organisation.

 Local Development AgenciesBack to top

 Each of the councils supported by STAR Procurement has its own local development agency.
 These are the Rochdale Development Agency, Investing in Stockport, Doing Business in Tameside and Invest in Trafford.
 These agencies are not-for-profit organisations taking a leading role in driving regeneration and development within their respective boroughs.